tammoippen/iso4217parse/README.md

 Similar to [iso4217](https://github.com/spoqa/iso4217) package, but

-- data is aquired by scraping wikipedia (see [below](#data-aquisition)) - this is repeatable and you stay on the most current data
+- data is acquired by scraping Wikipedia (see [below](#data-acquisition)) - this is repeatable and you stay on the most current data
-- currency symbols are currated by hand - this allows some fuzzy currency matching
+- currency symbols are curated by hand - this allows some fuzzy currency matching
 - no download and parsing during install
-- no external dependancies (`enum34`)
+- no external dependencies (`enum34`)

 When you want to _reuse_ the [_data.json_](https://github.com/tammoippen/iso4217parse/blob/master/iso4217parse/data.json) file for your projects, please leave a attribution note.
-I licence the file under (CC BY 4.0).
+I license the file under (CC BY 4.0).

 Install:

 ```sh
 pip install iso4217parse
 ```

+**(If you are required to use python version 2.7 or lower than 3.9, please use version [0.5.1](https://pypi.org/project/iso4217parse/0.5.1/))**

 ## Documentation